Symptoms of Narcissistic Personality Disorder

 Overt narcissists know they’re better than everyone else and they’ll say so.
 Coverts know they’re extra special but keep that to themselves while using manipulation to garner sympathy and admiration.
 They probably feel misunderstood.

-All narcissists are driven by one core deficiency.
-They need external validation of their existence, which can come in the form of either positive or negative attention, called “narcissistic supply, or “fuel.”
+All narcissists are driven by the interaction of two core deficiencies.
+The need for “supply” and the lack of empathy.
+They need external validation of their existence, which can come in the form of either positive or negative attention, called “narcissistic supply,” or “fuel.”
 Nothing at all could ever be more important than supply to a narcissist.
+Because the parts of the brain responsible for empathy are underdeveloped or damaged in a narcissist, they don’t care who they hurt in pursuit of supply.

 Not mentioned in the psychologists’ diagnostic manuals, but well-documented and understood by those who study narcissism is the lack of “object constancy,” meaning they aren’t able to maintain an emotional connection to another person who is away from them and they engage in “splitting,” or “black and white thinking.”
 It’s an inability (or extreme difficulty) to consider the dichotomy of both positive and negative qualities of others as a cohesive, whole (i.e., an individual’s actions and motivations are all good or all bad with no middle ground).